maxzheng/great-life-guide/genius.md

 3. Concentrate on one thing at a time
 4. Do the right thing

-### Common Values for Good Relationships
+### Common Values to Ensure the Prosperity of Humanity

-Sharp tools have no affinity to good relationships or humanity, hence it's important to have a common set of values to ensure that as stated in [A Great Life Guide](http://hp.guide):
+Sharp tools have no affinity to prosperity of humanity, hence it's important to have a common set of values to ensure that as stated in [A Great Life Guide](http://hp.guide):

 1. **Truth**: This is the foundation that everything else is built on.
 Without it, everything crumples.